Mike Reid (chef)

-Mike Reid (born 15 August 1982), is a British chef known as a co-host of two Australian cooking television series, My Market Kitchen and TEN’s Ten Minute Kitchen.
+Mike Reid (born 15 August 1982), is a British chef known as a co-host of two Australian cooking television series, My Market Kitchen and Ten Minute Kitchen.
+He is also starring as a judge on Five Star Kitchen on Channel 4 in the UK and Netflix globally.

-In March 2020, Reid starred alongside other notable chefs at the popular BBC cooking show, Ready Steady Cook".
+In March 2020, Reid starred alongside other notable chefs at the popular BBC cooking show, Ready Steady Cook.